 Federal government contracts are excellent for sustaining and growing companies.
 In order to qualify for a government contract, primary and sub-contractors are required to take measures to protect government information.

-iMpact Utah provides CMMC Registered Practitioner (RP) consulting services that will help you develop a CMMC rated cybersecurity program.
+iMpact Utah provides CMMC Registered Practitioner Advanced (RPA) consulting services that will help you develop a CMMC rated cybersecurity program.

 Following your implementation of CMMC Level 1 or 2, iMpact Utah will provide a pre-assessment prior to booking your CMMC certification.
 A sample assessment is used to ensure you’re fully prepared to meet the CMMC requirements.

 CUI stands for Control Unclassified Information.
 CUI is sensitive but unclassified information and is not intended for the public.

 NIST, or the National Institute of Standards and Technology, has developed the Special Publication (SP) 800-171 as a set of guidelines derived from NIST SP 800-53 to protect Controlled Unclassified Information (CUI) in nonfederal organizations or systems.
 Organizations within the Department of Defense (DoD) supply chain that handle CUI must follow the recommendations in NIST SP 800-171, in addition to satisfying sections c through g of DFARS 7012.

 Published by the National Institute of Standards and Technology, the NIST SP 800-53 is a catalog of security and privacy controls for all U.S. federal information systems.
 The NIST SP 800-171 was derived from this catalog.

 Defense Federal Acquisition Regulation Supplement (DFARS) is the set of cybersecurity regulations required by the Department of Defense (DoD) for external suppliers and contractors within the DoD supply chain.
 DFARS was established by the DoD in order to protect sensitive information (CUI) shared with third-party suppliers, contractors, and other DoD partners.